thanasisn/SDR_enhancement_LAP/article/article_doc.md

 ### 2.3.2 Long term change of clear sky irradiance

-The above clear sky reference values are based on the climatological AOD and WC, hence they cannot describe accurately the long term variation of
-$\text{GHI}_{\text{ref}}$ due to changes in the two atmospheric constituents, mainly AOD.
-As reported by Natsis, Bais, and Meleti (2023), there is a long term brightening effect in the GHI data of Thessaloniki for the period 1993 -- 2023, which for clear-sky data was attributed to long-term changes in aerosol effects.
+The above clear sky reference values are not enough to describe the long term variation, due to the changes of the atmospheric constituents, mainly AOD.
+As observed by Natsis, Bais, and Meleti (2023), there is a long term brightening effect, over Thessaloniki for the studied period.
 In order to better incorporate this change, we used, estimations of AOD change derived from two sources.
 For 1993 -- 2005, Kazadzis et al.
 (2007) have found a change of $- 3.8\,\%$ per year at AOD on